 The returns of ETF portfolio assets from 2015

 Bonds stopped working in 2021 and in 2022 as rates were increased in the attempt to battle inflation.
 International stocks have been a laggard.
-My “call” to limit that international exposure has been a good one.
+My “call” to overweight U.S. and limit international exposure has been a good one.
 For retirees and near-retirees I am a fan of adding some dedicated inflation-fighting assets.

 Keep in mind that the models are not advice.
 You will have your own reasons for developing the portfolio that’s right for you, and it will likely include your own biases and reasons for shaping the portfolio to fit your goals.